Potato curry also known as aloo curry in a white bowl

 Ingredients & Substitutes

 Garam masala is a key spice blend used in Indian curry recipes.
 It not only enhances the flavour of the dish but also makes it tasty.
-However if you do not have it just replace with a good flavorful curry powder or sambar powder.
+However if you do not have it just replace with a good flavorful Curry powder or sambar powder.

 Curry leaf is an herb predominantly used in the South Indian cuisine.
 These leaves contribute to the flavours of South Indian curry & are considered healthy as they aid digestion.
 If you like to use them, add a sprig of these leaves to the hot oil before adding the onions.